-Besides the rice terraces, YuanYang is the ideal place to see how the Hani e Yi minorities live.
-By exploring the countryside you’ll see how most of the Chinese people live their lives.
+Besides the rice terraces, Yuanyang is the ideal place to see how the Hani e Yi minorities live.
+By exploring the countryside you’ll see how most Chinese people live their lives.

-Yuanyang rice terraces give their best when they are filled with water.
-Due to the altitude, even though Yuanyang is on the Tropics, the rice it’s harvested only once a year and this means that the fields are filled with water only from November until the beginning of March.
+The best time to visit Yuanyang rice terraces is when the fields are filled with water.
+Due to the elevation, even though Yuanyang is on the Tropics, the rice it’s harvested only once a year and this means that the fields are filled with water only from November until the beginning of March.